 Zen masters do not let their minds prevent them from grasping reality.

 An average adult does not perceive what really happens.
 Such a person only sees what s/he expects based on past experiences and prejudice.
-A Zen master asked by a beggar for help will provide assistance right away while a “normal” person will react with disdain, pity or even fear without acting at all.
+A Zen master asked by a beggar for help will assist right away, while a “normal” person will react with disdain, pity, or even fear without acting at all.

-The Zen master will not judge the beggar and ascribe a category to him like “beggar” who is “probably too lazy to work” or an “alcoholic”.
-He will just see a human being needing help and act accordingly without even flinching.
-Luckily you don’t need to become enlightened or a Zen master to help people.
+The Zen master will not judge the beggar and ascribe a category to him like “beggar,” who is “probably too lazy to work” or an “alcoholic.”
+He will see a human being needing help and act accordingly without even flinching.
+Luckily, you don’t need to become enlightened or a Zen master to help people.

 Can I help you?